Qualification: MPH, Ph.D. Public Health

 An interesting article by one of our faculties Dr. Kishore Adhikari on Behavioral Factors in Health and Diseases.
 To know more continue reading…..

 If you think that “NCDs are the rich man’s disease” then you are wrong.
-There were the days when mostly elite groups used to be the victim of these kinds of diseases but if you watch the present scenario you can feel the differences that the patterns of disease and their victims have been modified drastically since past few decades.
-According to WHO, 56.4 million global premature deaths were recorded in 2015 where 39.5 million or 70% of deaths were due to NCDs.
-Among total premature deaths, more than 80% deaths were in the low & middle income countries.
+There were the days when most elite groups used to be the victim of these kinds of diseases but if you watch the present scenario you can feel the differences that the patterns of disease and their victims have been modified drastically for the past few decades.
+According to WHO, 56.4 million global premature deaths were recorded in 2015 were 39.5 million or 70% of deaths were due to NCDs.
+Among total premature deaths, more than 80% of deaths were in the low & middle-income countries.